Gives Us Purpose.

-Individuals and family members who have been injured in Baltimore and Maryland nursing homes, assisted living facilities, group homes and by medical professionals aren’t alone.
-We’re here to support them.
-Maryland nursing home abuse attorney Roger Weinberg understands not only the legal issues involved in abuse, neglect and medical malpractice but also the emotions and practical needs of his clients.
+People who have been injured in Maryland nursing homes, assisted living facilities and group homes don’t have to feel alone and unprotected.
+Nor do people hurt by medical professionals.
+Our office is here to help.
+Maryland nursing home abuse attorney Roger Weinberg understands not only the legal issues involved in abuse, neglect and medical malpractice, but also the difficult emotions and practical needs of his clients.

-Contact the Maryland nursing home attorney Roger Weinberg today by calling (410) 825-3161 or filling out our online contact form.
+Contact Maryland nursing home attorney Roger Weinberg today at (410) 825-3161 or fill out our online contact form.
 We offer free consultations to help you better understand your legal options.

-With so many baby boomers now beginning to overwhelm nursing homes, overworked staff may become unsympathetic, and even abusive.
+With so many baby boomers now streaming into nursing homes, overworked staff may become unsympathetic, and even abusive.
 Residents aren’t cared for properly, resulting in infections, falls and other injuries due to improper supervision.
-They may not get their meds as prescribed, or wander off the property, and may even be abused by other residents.
+They may not get their medications as prescribed, or they may wander off the property.
+They may even be abused by other residents.
 And yet, management is often more concerned with profits than properly caring for your loved one.

-Evidence of physical, emotional, or sexual abuse may be present.
-Some clues that your loved one may be suffering from abuse can include one or more of the following:
+Pay attention to evidence of physical, emotional or sexual abuse.
+Some clues that your loved one may be suffering from abuse include the following:

-If you or a family member are the victim of abuse or neglect at a nursing home, assisted living facility or group home, you don’t have to accept what the facility told you, believe their explanation and move on.
-You can take action.
+If you or a family member is the victim of abuse or neglect at a nursing home, assisted living facility or group home, you have choices.
+You don’t have to accept the facility’s excuses.
+You can take legal action.

-Neglect, abuse or medical malpractice can lead to the death of a loved one.
-Roger Weinberg is a nursing home attorney in Maryland who helps families cope with wrongful death cases by advising them of their rights and investigating why the family member died and who is responsible.
-Legal actions can be filed and pursued to seek compensation for family members and hopefully correct practices at a facility where a death needlessly occurred.
+Neglect, abuse or medical malpractice can lead to the painful death of a loved one.
+This is wrong.
+Roger Weinberg is a nursing home attorney in Maryland who helps families cope with wrongful death cases by advising them of their rights.
+We can investigate why the family member died and who is responsible.
+For a free initial consultation about your case, call us today at (410) 825-3161.

 Abuse and neglect come in many forms and can result in a number of injuries:

 Nursing home residents who are not mentally competent due to dementia or Alzheimer’s disease or who have difficulty communicating are especially at risk for abuse or neglect.
-They’re more vulnerable, and a staff member may feel it will be easier to get away with mistreatment if the resident won’t be believed or can’t identify their attacker.
+These residents are more vulnerable, and staff may feel it is easier to get away with mistreating them.
+Many times, these residents won’t be believed or can’t identify their attacker.

-We talk a lot about nursing home abuse, but you should know that what most people commonly think of as abuse represents only a fraction of the nursing home injuries residents suffer in these facilities.
-It’s just as likely that your loved one has experienced an injury through negligent care.
+We talk a lot about nursing home abuse, but you should know that what most people commonly think of as abuse represents only a fraction of the injuries residents suffer in these facilities.
+Negligence is often more prevalent than abuse.